 The decoded synchronization conformance for the decoded V3C components of ISO/IEC 23090-5 is specified by Annex B of ISO/IEC 23090-5.

 [Ed.
-(All): the synchronization of the components is not yet defined in the ISO/IEC 23090-5]
+(VZ/ATA/DBG): the synchronization of the components is not yet defined in the ISO/IEC 23090-5]

 It is the recommendation of this specification that the decoded V3C output units are stored in an intermediate buffer, for reconstruction purposes.
 The V3C output units may be placed into the intermediate buffer at the output time of the corresponding V3C output unit processing, and the reconstruction process can start at the time when all required V3C output units are available for processing.